 GraphQL is a query language for your API and a server-side runtime for executing queries using a type system you define for your data.
 In integrator.io, you can use GraphQL to connect to application endpoints and gather data based on your queries.

-The HTTP method you choose determines how you’re sending and receiving data from your application.
+The HTTP method you choose determines how your application sends and receives data.
 For GraphQL, your only options are GET and POST.
-The HTTP request's body will typically contain filtering or selection criteria if the POST method is used.
-This information can be provided in the body field.
+If the POST method is used, the HTTP request's body will typically contain filtering or selection criteria, which can be provided in the body field.

 The Query field defines the request the GraphQL server is processing.
 If you use the query shorthand syntax (omitting the operation type and name), you can’t supply a name or any variable definitions for your operation.
-Note that the operation name is required if you’re writing a multi-operation query.
+Note that the operation name is required for a multi-operation query.

 Building a GraphQL query is fairly straightforward once you understand the data schema and your application’s GraphQL endpoint API documentation.
 You can build a query during a connection, export, or import.
 Either way, the query structures stay the same.